gabalita/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis
-- The purpose of this project is to understand how many employees are approaching retirement at Pewlett Hackard so that management can prepare for the future retirement packages and a employee mentorship program.
+- The purpose of this project is to understand how many employees are approaching retirement at Pewlett Hackard.
+This employee research will allow management to transition their workforce and prepare for the thousands of soon-to-be open positions.

 ## Results and Key Takeaways

-**Deliverable 1 Results**
+**Deliverable 1 Results: How many employees are retiring?
+Which positions will that impact?**
 - 90,398 employees (roughly 30% of the company) are approaching retirement age.
 In our analysis, we calculated retiring workers as those born between January 1, 1952 and December 31, 1955.
-- The breakdown of the roles is below.
+- The breakdown of the roles that will be open is below.
 Newly trained Senior Engineers will be the most in demand, while managers will be the least.
 <img width="235" alt="Screen Shot 2021-08-08 at 5 53 14 PM" src="https://user-images.githubusercontent.com/10199828/128646804-0109871a-34db-406a-adc5-540a35e5711a.png">

-**Deliverable 2 Results**
+**Deliverable 2 Results: How can a mentorship program help fill the open jobs?**
 - 1,549 active employees born in 1965 could be eligible for a mentorship program.
 Mentorship programs are one way to help transition current workers into new roles.
 HR analysts can use SQL to design such programs.
 - The number of employees eligible in the other age groups is given below.
 <img width="243" alt="Screen Shot 2021-08-09 at 2 49 55 PM" src="https://user-images.githubusercontent.com/10199828/128758336-7d0ceb94-022c-453a-be34-0374d07f3ab1.png">